siouan/frontend-gradle-plugin/examples/standalone-frontend-project/README.md

 # Standalone frontend project build

-This example is introduced with Groovy syntax.
+_Notes_: this example is introduced with Groovy syntax.
 Translating it to the Kotlin syntax should be easy thanks to the DSL reference introduced [here][dsl-reference].

-This project is a basic example to configure such build.
-It shall be customized to match exactly your needs and your contraints.
+This is a basic example to configure such build.
+It shall be customized to match exactly the developer needs and contraints.

+Such example demonstrates the following features:

+- Definition of a frontend project using [NPM][npm] or [Yarn][yarn].

 ## Requirements